Jean-LouisL672/Heteroplasmy_Project/cahier_laboratoire.md

      - The Git workflow has been improved to ensure clearer version tracking and better readability of the project history

      - I created the 11_Assemble_Reads.sh script to run a genome assembler (hifiasm) on the extracted reads and to generate statistics for the resulting assembly files

+## 7 novembre
+- Jean-Louis ~ 2H

+     - Create an environment.yml file to export the conda environment using the following command:

+          conda env export --from-history > environment.yml

+     Then add it to the git tracking

+     - Modification of the .gitignore file by adding large files such as conda environments, .log files, .zip files, and sequences.

+     - I modified script 11, but it still needs to be tested once the sequences have been downloaded.